sebo-b/TicFocuser-ng/README.md

 ### Configure KStars

-Add `TicFocuser` to INDI profile in KStars and you are good to go.
+Add `Tic Focuser NG` to INDI profile in KStars and you are good to go.

 # Hardware